Trusted By 1 Million Monthly Users

 How often do I need to renew my Washington medical marijuana card?

-Adult patients must renew their Washington medical marijuana certificate once a year, while minor patients need to be recertified every six months.
+Adult patients must renew their Washington medical marijuana certificate once a year, while minor patients need to be certified every 6 months.
 Renewals can be completed online.
-We recommend renewing 7-10 business days before your expiration date to avoid a lapse in coverage and limit any lost time on your current certification.
+Consider renewing 7 to 10 business days before your expiration date to avoid a lapse in coverage and limit any lost time on your current certification.

-What are the medical marijuana laws in Washington?
+What are the new marijuana laws in Washington State?